Walter Spies: Life and work

 In 1937, Spies built what he described as a "mountain hut" at Iseh in Karangasem.
 Spies was the co-founder of the Pita Maha artists cooperative, through which he shaped the development of modern Balinese art.
 During the 1930s he hosted many Westerners in Bali, including actors, artists, and writers, and he is believed to have established the image of Bali that many Westerners still have.

 After living for nine years at the confluence of two rivers in Campuan (Ubud), Spies retired to Iseh.
 This mountain retreat was the setting of some of his most beautiful and atmospheric paintings, including Iseh im Morgenlicht 1938.
 Despite saying he wanted to escape from visitors, Spies still received guests at Iseh, including musician Colin McPhee and his wife, anthropologist Jane Belo, Swiss artist Theo Meier and Austrian novelist Vicki Baum.
 Vicki Baum accredits Spies with providing her the factual historical data and details on Balinese culture which she drew from for her historical fiction novel Love and Death in Bali (1937).
 It was set in the time of the Dutch intervention in Bali (1906).

-In December 1938, Spies was arrested as part of a Dutch crackdown on homosexuals.
-It had long been illegal in the West and there were rising tensions in Europe given activism by Nazi Germany.
-With the influence of supporters such as American anthropologist Margaret Mead, he was released in September 1939 after a period in prison.
-Spies was later arrested again in government crackdowns and convicted as a paedophile.

-After World War II broke out, Dutch authorities arrested Spies as a German national and interned him.
+While homosexuality was traditionally tolerated "as a harmless pastime" in Bali, the Dutch age of consent for homosexuality was 21 at that time, considerably higher than for heterosexual acts.
+Under the shadow of rising fascism in Europe, in late 1938 "a witch-hunt was started against homosexuality", with newspapers launching "smear campaigns" against anyone suspected of such inclinations.
+The colonial authorities decided to enforce the laws as strictly as possible and arrested more than a hundred suspects, leading to a "series of suicides, dismissals, broken marriages and ruined careers".

+In late December 1938, Spies was arrested and charged with sexual acts with a minor (below 21).
+Though the father of his young friend did not understand why the authorities made such a "fuss", pointing out that relationship was consensual and Spies "is after all our best friend", he was convicted to a period in prison, from which he was released on 1 September 1939.

+Soon after, however, he was again arrested and interned together with the other German nationals on the island, since World War II had broken out.
 He and 477 other internees were deported in January 1942 on board of SS Van Imhoff, bound for Ceylon.
 On 19 January 1942 a Japanese bomb hit the ship.
 Because the crew were ordered not to evacuate the Germans, most of the prisoners on the ship, including Spies, drowned.